Louis Tomlinson: 2023–present: All of Those Voices and How Did I Get Here?

-On 30 September 2025, Tomlinson released "Lemonade" as the lead single from his upcoming third studio album, How Did I Get Here?.
-The album is set to be released on 23 January 2026.
+On 30 September 2025, Tomlinson released "Lemonade" as the lead single from his then-upcoming third studio album, How Did I Get Here?.
+It was followed by "Palaces", released on 14 November, and finally "Imposter" on 20 January.
+How Did I Get Here? was released on 23 January 2026.
+It received mostly positive reviews from critics.
+Helen Brown for The Independent complimented Tomlinson's mixing of "indie guitar influences" into "sunnier, springier, synthier poptimism".
+Neil Z. Yeung for AllMusic called the album "highly enjoyable", and Will Richards for Rolling Stone called the album "bright and bold", giving it a final rating of 4/5.
+In a negative review, Will Hodgkinson for The Times criticised the "inoffensive but bland" nature of the album.
+On Metacritic, it received an aggregate score of 69, from 8 critic reviews.
+The album debuted at number 1 on the UK albums charts, Tomlinson's second number 1 following Faith in the Future.
 To support the album, Tomlinson will commence on the 2026 How Did We Get Here?
 World Tour.
 In October 2025, it was announced that Tomlinson would reunite with former band member Malik to star in a documentary series distributed by Netflix and produced by Campfire Studios.
-Directed by Nicola Marsh, the pair go on a road trip together, and discuss life, loss, and fatherhood.
-It is expected to premiere in 2026.
+Directed by Nicola Marsh, the pair would go on a road trip together, and discuss life, loss, and fatherhood.
+In April 2026, it was announced that the series was cancelled after Malik allegedly punched Tomlinson, resulting in a concussion.
 On 4 and 5 October, Tomlinson hosted and performed at the annual Away From Home Festival, held in Cooperstown, New York.

 Initiatives

 Producing

 In 2015, Tomlinson created his own record label, Triple Strings Ltd, as an imprint of his then label Syco Music.
 It was reported he was working with Simon Cowell to create a girl band and held auditions in 2015.
 He confirmed the news speaking to Noisey in 2017.
 In 2021, having left Syco Music, he expressed interest in starting his own musical management company and owning a record label, commenting that the imprint did not fulfill his aim at nurturing prospective artists.
 Triple Strings Ltd remained a dormant company as of December 2022.

 In 2023, it was announced that Tomlinson, under his production company 78 Productions, would co-invest into Waiting for the Rain with Strap Originals, the debut album by the English singer Andrew Cushin who supported the North America and Europe legs of the Faith in the Future World Tour.
 78 productions also produced Tomlinson's documentary film All of Those Voices (2023).